Dates (3 available)

 Guiding this trip will be Cam Bevan, an International Mountain Leader.
 Read more about his guiding experience and skills here.

 Today, we’ll meet in Bolzano and transfer by taxi to Ortisei in the afternoon.
-If necessary, Run the Alps can help arrange your own private taxi from Venice, Verona, Innsbruck, or Munich directly–please inquire.
 Before dinner, we’ll meet for an overview of the week’s route, covering daily routines, and reviewing gear for each day’s adventure.

-Today we cross from Val Gardena to its quieter neighbor, Val di Funes.
-Starting in Selva, we’ll climb to the popular Seceda meadows high above Val Gardena.
-This rolling expanse dotted with quiet alp farms is crossed by numerous trails, and backed by the impressive jagged Odler peaks.
-The first part of our route is on south facing slopes, so we’ll take advantage of the shaded lower valley as we make our ascent.
+We cross from Val Gardena to its quieter neighbor, Val di Funes.
+Starting in Selva, we’ll climb to the popular Seceda meadows high above Val Gardena, an expanse dotted with quiet alp farms, and backed by the impressive jagged Odler peaks.

 Today we’ll say our goodbyes as we take leave of the Dolomites.
 We’ll have a morning group taxi available to Bolzano, where you can continue on to your final post-tour destination.